 - I. Active Lifestyles 10 (2 credits) Introductory is a course that introduces a wide variety of fitness pursuits including spin cycling, aerobics, step aerobics, dance, martial arts-oriented fitness, speed walking, hiking and yoga as well as less traditional activities like wall climbing, water aerobics and African dancing.
 Students of this course will also take part in muscular conditioning activities like weight training and Pilates as well as circuit training which includes using resistant bands, bosu balls and medicine balls.
 Students will enjoy remarkable results and a deep understanding of their own bodies by challenging their physical boundaries.
 Finally, students will be introduced to Personal Health theory which will cover basic fitness knowledge, nutrition, stress and time management, and self-esteem.
-An optional course fee will cover off-campus and guest instructor fees. - II.
+An optional course fee will cover off-campus and guest instructor fees. - Recommended Prior Completion of: Physical and Health Education 9 - II.
 Active Lifestyles 11 (4 credits) Students will gain an understanding of the components of fitness and the basic principles of training.
-The girls will be encouraged to plan and lead warm-ups, establish short term activity fitness goals recording progress on a weekly basis and create a personal nutrition profile.
-Physical Education 10 is a Recommended Prior Completion of for this course. - III.
+Students will be encouraged to plan and lead warm-ups, establish short term activity fitness goals recording progress on a weekly basis and create a personal nutrition profile. - Recommended Prior Completion of: Physical and Health Education 10 - III.
 Active Lifestyles 12 (4 credits) Knowledge gained in the introductory level will now be applied to develop a personal fitness program and include setting long term fitness goals.
 A fitness journal will be maintained to record their personal progress throughout the course.
 Students will continue to gain practical experience in leadership roles and as a group design and lead mini activity lessons for their peers.
 Participation in community fitness events as a group will be encouraged.
 An optional course fee will cover off campus activities and guest instructors.